sarahseewhy/value_technical_test/my_notes.md

 // With this in mind, test 2 asks that when Value({max: 1, value: Math.random()}), it (Value with that specific argument) does not equal void 0 (or undefined)
 // Therefore if I set the Object.defineProperty value to options !== undefined, this test should pass.

+**REFLECTION**

+Enjoyed: I found the challenge of the task to be the most enjoyable and the emphasis on recording my thought process.
+Javascript is not my first language and I learned so much completing this technical test.
+I also realize how much there is to learn!
+Even though I only got a few tests to pass, the learning in between was completely worth it.

+Helpful:

+Next time: